Amazon Fault Injection Simulator logo

 description: >-

-The AWS Fault Injection Simulator API provides programmatic access to
+The AWS Fault Injection Simulator API provides programmatic access to create and manage experiment templates,

-conducting chaos engineering experiments on AWS workloads.
+experiments, and actions for conducting chaos engineering experiments on AWS workloads.

 humanURL: https://aws.amazon.com/fis/